 Specializations: Corporate logistics and operations planning, Technical logistics, Freight forwarding management.

 Competencies and skills: Possessing the MSc degree, logistic engineers are able to interconnect the component-processes of logistic systems and the component-units performing the physical realisation of the former relationships.

-Basic specialization accepted to the input without any conditions:
+Accepted to the input without any conditions: